 How Do Savings Bonds Work?

-If you are into finances and are looking for an investment where you can get a fixed income, then savings bonds are the best choice.
-These bonds are guaranteed by the government and are also easy to invest in.
-There is no need to shy away from investing due to the supposed high initial investment rates, as you can start small with savings bonds.
+If you are looking for a fixed-income investment, then savings bonds are the best choice.
+These bonds are guaranteed by the U.S. government and are easy to invest in.
+There is no need to worry about any large initial investment amount, as you can start small with savings bonds.

 Table of Contents